MustardOS/mustardos.github.io/web/syncthing.md

 ![PC Add Device](assets/images/add_device.png)

-At this point you added MustardOS in PC, but on PC's "Remove Devices" section you would see "muos" showing as " Disconnected(Unused).
-Now you need to add PC in MustardOS
+At this point you added MustardOS in PC, but on PC's "Remove Devices" section you would see "muos" showing as " Disconnected(Unused)".
+Now you need to add PC in MustardOS.

 ### 2.1 Add PC to MustardOS's Syncthing